-Our team stay current with changes and review the changes that take place.
+Our team stay current and review the changes that take place.
 You will have access to the latest information and will be given the best defence and advice.
 We will support you throughout the entire process and ensure that you get the best outcome.

 The benefit fraud investigation is a formal criminal investigation, much like a police interview but by benefit fraud professionals.
 Most people wouldn’t attend a police interview without taking a lawyer with them.

-Hiring specialist knowledge will give you peace of mind.
+Hiring specialist experts will give you peace of mind.
 We advise that you get in touch with us as soon as you can so that we can assess your case before it develops further.

 The ‘interview under caution’ can be a very intimidating and stressful event.
 We may even be able to stop you having to attend one.
-In its place, we can work with you to create support documents that can be submitted to the investigations department instead.
+In its place, we can work with you to create supporting documents that can be submitted to the investigations department instead.
 You will be saved from having to go through a very painful and unpleasant experience.